LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

 And that's it, you have successfully extracted data from a Meta Quest 3 using MTP.
 This method is suitable for a wide range of users and provides a simple and accessible way to access the device's internal storage.
 Whether you are a hobbyist, researcher, or professional investigator, extracting data using MTP is a valuable tool in your forensic toolkit.

 ### References
-[^1]: Association of Cheif Police Officers (2011).
+[^1]: Association of Chief Police Officers (2011).
 ACPO Good Practice Guide for Computer-Based Electronic Evidence.
 Available at: https://npcc.police.uk/documents/crime/2014/Revised%20Good%20Practice%20Guide%20for%20Digital%20Evidence_Vers%205_Oct%202011_Website.pdf (Accessed: 31 January 2025).
 [^2]: Sordum Team (2020) Ratool v1.4 (Removable Access tool).
 Available at: https://www.sordum.org/8104/ratool-v1-4-removable-access-tool/ (Accessed: 31 January 2025).
 [^3]: Magnet (2025) Magnet AXIOM.
 Available at: https://www.magnetforensics.com/products/magnet-axiom/ (Accessed: 31 January 2025).